JoshOn360Hz/EligibilityBypass/README.md

 - `/var/db/os_eligibility/eligibility.plist`
 - `/private/var/MobileAsset/AssetsV2/com_apple_MobileAsset_OSEligibility/purpose_auto/[unique_id]/AssetData/config.plist`

-These files appear to influence device eligibility settings for regional features, such as alternate app marketplaces.
+These files influence device eligibility settings for regional features, such as alternate app marketplaces.

 ---

 ## Notes

 - Differences between the `eligibility.plist` and `config.plist` files have been observed between EU and non-EU devices.
-- On jailbroken devices, file management tools like **Filza** are commonly used to view and explore system files.
+- On jailbroken devices, file management tools like **Filza** are commonly used to view and explore system files if the files are replaced with the files on this repo region restricted features wil be enabled.
 - Alterations to these files on a jailbroken device may affect app marketplace availability.
 - No instructions are provided on how to modify or replace these files.
 Users seeking to explore this further should refer to publicly available jailbreak and iOS development communities.